ekazaev/ChatLayout/README.md

 - `ChatLayout` doesn't provide you any input control.
 You can use any one you like and customise it the way you like.
 The Example app for instance uses [InputBarAccessoryView](https://github.com/nathantannar4/InputBarAccessoryView).

+## Documentation

+Refer to the documentation at the following [link](https://ekazaev.github.io/ChatLayout/) for detailed information and usage guidelines.

 ## Example